ibm-cloud-docs/vsrx/firewalls.md

 ## Zone policies
 {: #zone-policies}

-To configure a stateful firewall, perform the following procedure:
+To configure a stateful firewall, follow these steps:

 1. Create security zones and assign the respective interfaces: